maxmeffert/DotNetGarbageCollection/slides.md

 > _[...] the garbage collector was explicitly designed with this idea in mind: **Collect objects in Gen 0 or not at all.**_  - Ben Watson, Writing High-Perforamnce .NET Code

-* Garbage collection for Gen 1 and Gen 2 are expensive
+* Garbage Collections tend to get more expensive for higher generations
+* Gen 1 objects need to be moved __physically__ when SOH requires a new segement

+Ideally, most of your objects die in Gen 0 and few live in Gen 2 for the lifetime of your application.

 ---